CodesVault/howdy_qb/README.md

 <br>

 <p>
 Expressions also can be exicuted with one instence of <code>DB</code> class.
+By doing this database connection will be stablished only once.
 </p>

 ``` php